MSUAASF Hiring Procedures for New or Existing Positions

 - Maintain complete confidentiality; credential discussion should only be among committee members.

 - The committee’s collective assessment of each applicant is recorded in the NEOGOV system and becomes the official record.
-The search chair will log into NEOGOV and enter each candidate’s disposition and comments (strengths and weaknesses) based on the committee’s consensus as follows:
+The search chair will log into NEOGOV and enter each candidate’s disposition and comments (summary of strengths and weaknesses) based on the committee’s consensus as follows:

-- Fail – indicates those that didn’t meet the minimum qualifications or that had incomplete files; select the Reject Reason from the dropdown list and enter a comment indicating what qualifications they were lacking or item(s) missing based on review of their application file.
+- Fail – indicates those that did not meet the minimum qualifications or that had incomplete files; select the Reject Reason from the dropdown list and enter a comment indicating what qualifications they were lacking or item(s) missing based on review of their application file.

-- Other – indicates those that meet the minimum qualifications and that you want to keep on reserve (B-List and C-List if needed) in case the A-List people are no longer available and/or decline interviews.
-Be sure to include specific reasons for non-selection (why they are not as strong as the A-List candidates, what makes them less qualified)
+- Other – indicates those that meet the minimum qualifications but are not as strong as those you are recommending for interview.
+You will want to keep these on reserve (B-List and C-List) in case the A-List people are no longer available and/or decline interviews.
+Be sure to include specific reasons for non-selection in the Comments box (why they are not as strong as those recommended for interview (A-List); what makes them less qualified)

-- Once the dispositions and comments are entered, email the Hiring Manager and EAA to let them know and then wait for approval from both before contacting finalists to schedule interviews.
+- Once the dispositions and comments are entered, email the Hiring Manager and EAA (cc: email@example.com) to let them know and then wait for approval from both before contacting finalists to schedule interviews.

 - Hiring Manager and EAA review the dispositions and comments in NEOGOV and determine if they approve or if there are additional candidates who should be interviewed.

-- Upon approval, Dean/Associate Provost will notify Search Chair at which time interviews can be arranged.
+- Upon approval, interviews can be arranged.
 Search Chair will create and provide the interview schedule and interview itineraries to EAA.

-- EAA Analyst sends email notices to initial group of unsuccessful applicants.
+- Human Resources sends email notices to initial group of unsuccessful applicants.

 - Phone interviews are an option for pre-screening and may be done to narrow an applicant pool.
 Phone interview questions must be approved by EAA prior to use and majority of search committee members should be present during phone interviews.